leofracca/gb-emu/README.md

 make test
 ```

+In addition to check the correctness of the code, the tests also check if there are memory leaks (using valgrind).

 Some tests are handwritten, but there is also a test that opens a window that runs a test ROM.

-Thanks to [Blargg's tests roms.](https://github.com/retrio/gb-test-roms) for the roms.
+Thanks to [Blargg's tests roms](https://github.com/retrio/gb-test-roms) for the roms.

 ## Coverage